-Credit risk
+Credit risk Not rated

-Custodial risk
+Custodial risk Not applicable

-Concentration of credit risk
+Concentration of credit risk Not applicable

-Interest rate risk

-Not rated Not applicable Not applicable Refer to County of Madera's financial statements
+Interest rate risk Refer to County of

+Madera's financial

+statements

 Required disclosure information regarding categorization of investments and other deposit and investment risk disclosures can be found in the County of Madera's Comprehensive Annual Financial Report and may be obtained by contacting the County Auditor-Controller's Office at 200 W. 4th Street - Madera, CA 93637.